Restraint chair

 A restraint chair is a type of physical restraint that is used to force an individual to remain seated in one place to prevent injury and harm to themselves or others.
 They are commonly used in prisons for violent inmates and hospitals for out of control patients.
 However, they have also been used to restrain prisoners at Guantanamo Bay detention camp during force-feeding.

 In the United States, the use of these chairs is controversial because a number of deaths and injuries from prolonged periods have been reported.
 There have been numerous cases of financial settlements, as well as personal lawsuits and at least one class action suit.

-In Australia, the mere use of restraint chairs has sparked opposition.
+In Australia, the use of restraint chairs has sparked opposition.

 History

 Various forms of restraint chair have been used for centuries.
 The modern, institutional type was introduced into the United States in the late 1990s.

 Description

-A typical, modern restraint chair consists of a sturdy frame, padded seat and padded reclining back, arm rests, a foot rest, and a set of back wheels.
+A typical, modern restraint chair, commonly referred to as a kursian by patients inside psychwards, consists of a sturdy frame, padded seat and padded reclining back, arm rests, a foot rest, and a set of back wheels.
 Straps secure the individual at the ankles, wrists, shoulders, and waist.